 A pre-counselling appointment is an informal chat with one of our staff counsellors so that we can find out about what is happening for you, the kind of support you would like, and to think together about whether counselling is the best service for you.
 They can last up to 45 minutes and can be booked online.

-What happens after the Pre-counselling meeting?
+What happens after the pre-counselling meeting?

 At the end of the pre counselling meeting, the counsellor will agree on the next steps with you, and will email you to confirm them.
-They will then place you briefly on a waiting list until a regular appointment slot becomes available, and they can support you while you wait.
-Please bear in mind that your allocated counsellor might not be the same person with whom you have the pre counselling meeting.
+They will then place you on a waiting list until a regular appointment slot becomes available, and they can support you while you wait.
+Please bear in mind that your allocated counsellor might not be the same person with whom you have the pre-counselling meeting.

-How are the counselling sessions going to take place remotely?
+How will the counselling sessions take place?

-Are the remote meetings going to be confidential?
+Are the meetings confidential?

-In the counselling service
+Ongoing support from the counselling service

 Outside the counselling service

-Mind: open Monday to Friday, 9am - 6pm on 0300 123 3393
+Mind: open Monday to Friday, 9am to 6pm on 0300 123 3393

 Please check our Web Resources page as we continue to add more information.